HectorVilas/odin-library/README.md

 ### next steps
 I still don't know about the pallete, it will be kept as grayscale for now.
 I should finally focus in the `JavaScript` code.

-## update 2
+## update 3
 Today I finished with the styling.
 I made a lot of minor changes to existing elements, except for the color palette.
+I also disabled most of the transitions.
+I like it, but also there's too much movement in the page, so for now the only animated item is the search bar expanding.

 Then I noticed I forgot to add a button to create cards, so I used the empty space at the right of the header.
 Added a little plus icon at the left of it's text, to make it more noticeable.
 I may change it's color to green, feels appropiate.